-CBHS Corporate Health Pty Ltd ABN 85 609 980 896 (CBHS Corporate) is an open-access private health insurer and provides insurance policies (including Overseas Visitor Health Cover (OVHC) and Overseas
+CBHS Corporate Health Pty Ltd ABN 85 609 980 896 (CBHS Corporate Health) is an open-access private health insurer and provides insurance policies (including Overseas Visitor Health Cover (OVHC) and

-Student Health Cover (OSHC) to persons who are eligible to become members of CBHS Corporate.
-CBHS Corporate trades under the registered business name “CBHS International Health” in relation to its OVHC and OSHC insurance
+Overseas Student Health Cover (OSHC)) to persons who are eligible to become members of CBHS Corporate.
+CBHS Corporate trades under the registered business name “CBHS International Health” in relation to its OVHC and OSHC

 1.2 Purpose of this document

-The terms “Collect” and “Personal Information” are defined in section 2 (Definitions) below.
+The term “Personal Information” is defined in section 2 (Definitions) below.

 The Policy is based on relevant requirements in: